 A Common Hacking Technique

 Automated “bots” commit a large percentage of WordPress hack attempts.
 Because they’re mindless, they just have to make their best guess as to a username and password.
-When they find a WordPress login form, they start pelting it with username and password combinations.1
+When they find a WordPress login form, they start pelting it with username and password combinations. ((This is one type of “brute-force” hacking technique.
+It’s not clever, it just tries over and over and over again.))

 The default administrative user in WordPress is named “admin.”
 On every WordPress website I install, I never use the “admin” account.
-Not only do I not use it, I either delete it or don’t create it in the first place.2
+Not only do I not use it, I either delete it or don’t create it in the first place. ((To be clear, you still need an account with the “Administrator” role.
+You’ll have problems if you don’t.
+It’s just that you need that Administrator account to be named something other than “admin.”))

 And so guess what username it these login attempts have tried?
 That’s right, “admin.”
 For my site, so far every attempt has tried to login with the username “admin,” which doesn’t exist on this site.
 (WP Tavern sees similar results.)